rmercer33/jalancintasanctuary.com/_posts/jcs/2015-09-14-two-fat-books.md

 tags: progress
 ---

-Sandy called and said, "Are you busy?
-Come on over."
+<span id="tour-stop-h">Sandy called and said</span>, "Are you busy?
+Come on
+over."
 She didn't say any more than that, but I did feel something was happening that she wanted me to be part of.
 So, I pulled away from what I was doing and begin the 2-minute walk to her house.

 <img class="blog-img-left rounded-2x img-responsive pull-left" width="50%"
   src="/public/img/blog/rick/img/fatbook1.jpg" />